symfony2admingenerator/symfony2admingenerator.github.com/documentation/form.markdown

     "Where is it ?": [[ location_id], [ zipcode, country ]]
 {% endhighlight %}

-Note: You have to be under a fieldset. that's means you can't use multiple fields per rows with the basic display :
+Note: When you use sections each has to be properly defined on their own **separate** line:

 <div class="tabber">
     <div class="tabbertab" title="You can't do">